Best daily deals

 Sennheiser HD650 cable ends viewed on a desk

-The HD 650 comes with a 1/4 inch plug terminated cable as standard, with an included short adapter cable to change it to the more universal 3.5mm jack.
+The HD 650 comes with a 1/4-inch plug-terminated cable as standard, but a short adapter cable is included to convert it to the more universal 3.5mm jack.

 The Sennheiser HD 650 connects to your source via the included 3-meter (just under 10 feet) long cable, which can be cumbersome in some situations and terminates in the larger standard 1/4-inch TRS plug.
 The Y-shaped cable connects to each ear cup using Sennheiser’s standard two-pin push-fit connectors.
 I share my colleague Chris Thomas’ opinion that the supplied adapter arrangement is backwards (using a dongle to offer a 3.5mm plug instead of an adapter to get a 1/4 inch one), and prefer the threaded 1/4-inch adapter on top of a 3.5mm plug that doesn’t add even more cable length.
 Of course, it isn’t an issue if these headphones will live by a desk or recliner and never leave.